 The regular loud clicks, which the whales use to locate prey at depth, rapidly speed up to create a “buzz” when they’re actively pursuing prey.
 Sadly for all concerned, a recent study found that the loudest clicks are probably for longer-range echolocation.
 The buzzes used to zero in on their prey are quieter, and used for quick updates on the location of a fleeing snack.
 (No mind-bullets then?
 Curses.)

 Last year, a study at Kaikoura found that buzzes were rarely recorded between the surface to 300 m depth.
-Of course, the top few metres are well-lit, so echolocation may not be so vital to hunting success.
+Of course, the top few meters are well-lit, so echolocation may not be so vital to hunting success.
 In the darkness of the deep sea though, sharks are clearly a routine snack.
 Researchers examined 133 sperm whale stomachs from New Zealand between 1963-64, when there was commercial whaling.
 Half of their diet was fishes, including a lot of deepwater sharks.

 Food webs are complicated.
 Even apex predators can sometimes be prey.